rieseberglab/ubc-sunflower-genome/documentation/index.md

-_Note: regarding the presence of .sra files in the dataset._ NCBI is the authoritative source for .sra files usually, but after signalling some errors in the metadata of a few entries on their site files have updated files in place (while keeping the same run ids).
+_Note: regarding the presence of .sra files in the dataset._ NCBI is the authoritative source for .sra files usually, but after signalling some errors in the metadata of a few entries, NCBI has had to reprocess the data of a few files, causing fastq files to be modified, while keeping the same run ids.
 Depending when the .sra files are downloaded, the same run ID might produce a different archive from NCBI.
 We include a copy of the archive files to permit full reproducibility.

 ### Aligned Sequences